-The industry emissions are covered by the Europeanwide "cap and trade" scheme for major polluters - the EU ETS.
-Under the system, 45% of the EU's GHG emissions are controlled in sectors including commercial aviation, aluminium production and extractive and chemical-intensive industries7.
-These bodies are given direct emissions targets and allowances to manage themselves.
+The industry emissions were covered by the Europeanwide "cap and trade" scheme for major polluters - the EU ETS.
+Under the system, 41% of the EU's GHG emissions were controlled in sectors including commercial aviation, aluminium production and extractive and chemical-intensive industries9.
+These bodies were given direct emissions targets and allowances to manage themselves.
 Over 100 Irish installations participate in the scheme.

-B. The Effort-Sharing Decision (ESD)8/National emission reduction targets
+B. The Effort-Sharing Decision (ESD) 10/National emission reduction targets

-The 2009 Effort Sharing Decision 406/2009/EC established 2020 greenhouse gas emission targets for EU Member States including Ireland.
-Targets are for sectors not included in the EU ETS, such as transport (excluding aviation), buildings, agriculture and waste.
+The 2009 Effort Sharing Decision established 2020 greenhouse gas emission targets for EU Member States including Ireland.
+Targets were for sectors not included in the EU ETS, such as transport, buildings, agriculture, and waste.

 Ireland's target is a reduction of 20% of non-Emissions Trading System (non-ETS) sector emissions compared to 2005 levels, with annual binding limits set for each year over the period 2013-2020.
 This compares with an EU average reduction of 10%.
-Along with Denmark and Luxembourg, Ireland's target is the most demanding 2020 reduction target allocated to EU Member States under the (ESD).
+Along with Denmark and Luxembourg, Ireland's target is the most demanding 2020 reduction target allocated to EU Member States under the FSD.